slcodia/NOAAextraction/README.md

 For example, Legazpi weather station's USAF ID is 984440

 Custom functions:
 1. `download_NOAA.R` : used to download files to a local folder.
-Only to be run once
+Only to be run once, except if data needs to be updated.
 2. `read_NOAA.R`: used to read and store data to R. This will create a data frame with complete dates, even those that are not in the dataset, as long as within the range of the pre-determined start and end years.

 Sample data cleaning and analyses are also featured here.